Key takeaways

 • Different types of bonds, including government bonds, municipal bonds, agency bonds, corporate bonds and mortgage-backed securities, have different characteristics.

-Below, we’ll look at the current bond environment, explain how to invest in bonds for diversification, and examine at the different types of high-quality bonds.
+Below, we’ll look at the current bond environment, explain how to invest in bonds for diversification, and examine the different types of high-quality bonds.

 Today’s bond market environment

-As you consider your options for investing in bonds, it’s important to assess the best opportunities in the market given today's interest rate environment .
+As you consider your options for investing in bonds, it’s important to assess the best opportunities in the market given today’s interest rate environment.

 Source: U.S. Department of the Treasury, Daily Treasury Par Yield Curve Rates, Market Yield on 10-year Treasury securities at constant maturity.
+As of November 8, 2024.

 Source: U.S. Department of the Treasury, Daily Treasury Par Yield Curve Rates.
+As of November 8, 2024.

 Bond risk and performance in an uncertain economy

-That positive price action, he adds, often helps “smooth the ride” for investors by mitigating some of the volatility inherent in owning equities.
-Equities prices are typically under pressure in periods of slowing economic growth.
+“Bond diversification benefits are important,” says Haworth.
+“For example, in most environments, if the economy slows, interest rates tend to fall, which boosts bond prices.”
+That often helps “smooth the ride” for investors by mitigating some of the volatility inherent in owning equities, which typically face pricing pressure in periods of slowing economic growth.

 How to buy bonds: An overview